Grow Financial Federal Credit Union

 2. Consolidate high-interest debt.

 When interest accrues faster than you can pay off the debt, you’re caught in what feels like an endless loop.
-To break out of this pattern, consider consolidating high-interest balances onto a lower-interest option, such as a low-rate credit card with free balance transfers or a personal loan.
+To break out of this pattern, consider consolidating high-interest balances onto a lower-interest option, such as a low-rate credit card with fee-free balance transfers or a personal loan.
 Then, identify a strategy to repay the debt.

-3. Use a monthly budget.
+3. Create a monthly budget.

-At the risk of sounding like a broken record, we recommend everyone get familiar with budgeting.
+At the risk of sounding like a broken record, we recommend that everyone get familiar with budgeting.
 There’s no way around it.
 You need to know how much money is coming in versus how much is going out, and the best way to do that is with a budget:

 4. Focus on small changes.